+2. PRESENT CONDITION OF STRUCTURE

+- a.
+General Alignment (Note: good, fair, poor, explain if significant):

+- 1. Bulging: Good

+- 2. Settlement: Good

+- 3. Deflections: Good

+- 4. Expansion: Good

+- 5. Contraction: Good

-2. PRESENT CONDITION OF STRUCTURE a.
-General Alignment (Note: good, fair, poor, explain if significant): Bulging: Good Settlement: Good Deflections: Good Expansion: Good Contraction: Good b.
-Portion Showing Distress (Note: beams, columns, structural walls, floor, roofs, other): Aside from some minor balcony cracks and hollow tiles, the building appears to be structurally c.
+- b.
+Portion Showing Distress (Note: beams, columns, structural walls, floor, roofs, other): Aside from some minor balcony cracks and hollow tiles, several balconies have areas of concrete spalling, and needed column and wall repairs.
+While minor concrete spalls were noted in unit 304, a major concrete spall was noted in unit 306 at the sliding glass doors.
+Aside from these areas, the remaining building appears to be structurally sound.

+- c.
 Surface Conditions (General conditions of finishes- noting cracking, spalling, peeling, signs of moisture penetration and stains):

-Of the twenty-eight units in the building, twenty were able to be inspected.
+Of the twenty-one units in the building, nineteen were able to be inspected.
 The summary report at the front of this document reflects the conditions found while inspecting the units.

 d.
 Cracks (Note location in significant members.
-ID crack size as 'HAIRLINE' if barely discernable; 'FINE' if less than 1 mm in width; 'WIDE' if over 2 mm: Based on a visual inspection, several balconies and the walkways exhibit signs of hairline cracking.
+ID crack size as 'HAIRLINE' if barely discernable; 'FINE' if less than 1 mm in width; 'WIDE' if over 2 mm:

+Based on a visual inspection, several balconies and the walkways exhibit signs of hairline cracking.

 e.
-General extent of deterioration (cracking or spalling of concrete masonry, oxidation of metals, rotor borer attack in wood, etc.):

-Aside from some wall cracks, edge and column repairs, there was no concrete spalls or reinforcement that required attention.

-f.
-Previous Repairs or Patching:

-Walkway patches were noted on several walkways.
-The original roof was replaced around 2006-2007 as seen on Google Earth Historical satellite imagery.

-g.
-Nature of present loading indicate residential, commercial, other estimate magnitude: RESIDENTIAL h.
-Protection from undermining: None noted

-3. INSPECTIONS a.
+General extent of deterioration (cracking or spalling of concrete masonry, oxidation of metals, rotor borer attack in wood, etc.): Aside from some wall, column and balcony cracks, spalls were noted in units 304 and unit 306 that will require attention. f.
+Previous Repairs or Patching: Walkway patches were noted on several walkways.
+The original roof was replaced around 2006-2007 as seen on Google Earth Historical satellite imagery. g.
+Nature of present loading indicate residential, commercial, other estimate magnitude: RESIDENTIAL RESIDENTIAL h.
+Protection from undermining: None noted 3.
+INSPECTIONS a.
 Date of Notice of Required Inspection: 8/9/2023 b.
-Date(s) of actual inspection: 11/1/2023 ¢, Name and qualifications of individual submitting report: Mickey Westman, P.E., Florida License # 72085 d.
-Description of laboratory or other formal testing, if required, rather than manual or visual procedures: INC one e.
+Date(s) of actual inspection: 11/1/2023 Name and qualifications of individual submitting report: Mickey Westman, P.E., Florida License # 72085 d.
+Description of laboratory or other formal testing, if required, rather than manual or visual procedures: None e.
 Structural repair (Note either item 1.
-OR 2. below) 1.
-None Required:
+OR 2. below)